amirardalan/amirardalan.com/README.md

 ## Initial Setup:

 1. Create an `.env` file for local environment variables.
-_Keep this file private, ensure `.env` remains in `.gitignore`, don't commit to a public reposotory._
+_Keep this file private, ensure `.env` remains in `.gitignore`, don't commit to a public repository._

 #### For full functionality, the following environment variables are required: